When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Baby with acne sucking a pacifier

-Baby acne is a term used to describe an acne-like breakout on your newborn.
+Baby acne describes acne-like breakouts on a newborn or infant.
 It is usually a temporary skin condition that causes red or whitish bumps on the face and body.

 1. Neonatal Acne

-Neonatal acne generally appears on the face — on the forehead, cheeks, and chin.
-Sometimes it runs down the baby’s back or chest.
+Neonatal acne generally appears on the face, specifically the forehead, cheeks, and chin.
+Occasionally, it spreads to the upper back or chest.
+The affected skin may look bumpy and red, or it may present as small, scattered red dots.

 2. Infantile Acne